 Data is rarely clean.
 Most of the times, the data is missing or incomplete.There is a need to pre-process or clean training data, since Machine Learning models don’t work when the data is dirty.
 So, we shall either ignore the rows with missing data columns or impute the values with some statistically calculated output.

-Let’s look at sample data.
-The data contains some missing values which are marked as NaN.
-We need to look for different ways imputing these missing data values.
+Let’s look at the following sample data, which contains missing values and are marked as NaN.
+We need to find different ways of imputing missing data values.

 We can check missing values in a dataframe using two built-in functions,